yamilburgos/JS_VideoDex/proposal.md

 	* Length of Video
 	* Thumbnail Image
 	* Video Description
+* Make the site mobile friendly & cross browser via bootstrap

 ### Post MVP
 * Add ability to login in order for any user to customize their results
-* Be able to share timeslot view with other users
+* Be able to share your timeslot view with other users

 ### Links being Used:
 https://console.developers.google.com/apis/credentials?project=sigma-night-170213